User37som/libbitcoin/bx-ek-address.md

                      corresponding encrypted private key.
 SEED                 The Base16 entropy used to create the corresponding
                      encrypted private key.
 Must be at least 192 bits in length (only the first 192 bits are used).
+If not
+                     specified the seed is read from STDIN.
 ```
 See also [token-new](bx-token-new), [ek-new](bx-ek-new) and [ek-public](bx-ek-public).
 ### Example 1